magfest/Resource-mgmt-app/CONTRIBUTING.md

 ## What to Work On

-- Check the [Roadmap](ROADMAP.md) for planned features and known issues
-- If you want to take on something larger, open an issue first to discuss the approach
+- If you want to take on something larger, reach out to Stoldal on Slack or open an issue first to discuss the approach

 ## AI Tools

 AI-assisted development tools (Copilot, Claude, etc.) are permitted.
 We expect contributors to **understand and own what they submit**.
 PRs should reflect thoughtful changes, not bulk-generated rewrites.
 If AI helped, that's fine.
 Just make sure the output makes sense for this codebase and you can explain what it does.

-## Questions?

-Open an issue or reach out to the maintainers.
-We're happy to help you get oriented.